shivabhusal/subjuster/README.md

   # ./spec/user_input_spec.rb:6:in `new'
   # ./spec/user_input_spec.rb:6:in `block (2 levels) in <top (required)>'
 ```
-It means we are advancing, we surpassed our first error and now in second.
+It means we are advancing, we surpassed our **first error** and now in second.
 It says, may be we have not defined the `initialize` function with proper arguments.
+So, we obey the suggestion.

 ```Ruby
   module Subjuster